 Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders <tokio corporate="" group="" marine="" philosophy=""></tokio> With customer trust as the foundation for all its activities, the Group continually strives to raise corporate value.
 Through the provision of the highest quality products and services, the Group aims to deliver safety and security to all our customers.
 By developing sound, profitable and growing businesses throughout the world, the Group will fulfill its mandate to shareholders.
 The Group will continue to build an open and dynamic corporate culture that enables each and every employee to demonstrate his or her creative potential.
 Acting as a good corporate citizen through fair and responsible management, the Group will broadly contribute to the development of society.
-Implementation of Environmental Activities, CSR Activities etc. In addition to participating in international initiatives, enlightening programs on disaster prevention and environment for elementary schools and special needs schools through "Green Lessons" and "Disaster Prevention Lessons" and career education programs for junior and senior high-schools through "Thinking about the risk and future," we are also promoting to protect the earth's environment by mangrove planting through the Green Gift Projects etc. The Company's website contains a "Sustainability Report" that provides an overview of our sustainability efforts, including detailed contents of various sustainability-related activities. (https://www.tokiomarinehd.com/en/sustainability/) Development of Policies on Information Provision to Stakeholders The Company has set forth the "Disclosure Policy of the Tokio Marine Group" and strives to provide information conducive to improving management transparency and fairness in a prompt, precise, and fair manner.
+Implementation of Environmental Activities, CSR Activities etc. In addition to participating in international initiatives, enlightening programs on disaster prevention and environment for elementary schools and special needs schools through "Green Lessons" and "Disaster Prevention Lessons" and career education programs for junior and senior high-schools through "Thinking about the risk and future," we are also promoting to protect the Development of Policies on Information Provision to Stakeholders The Company has set forth the "Disclosure Policy of the Tokio Marine Group" and strives to provide information conducive to improving management transparency and fairness in a prompt, precise, and fair manner.